Localization and splitting of a quantum droplet with a potential defect: Static droplet configurations

-Turning to the repulsive potential case, a completely different deformation of the droplet configuration occurs.
+Turning to the potential barrier case, a completely different deformation of the droplet configuration occurs.
 Recall that as we depart from $V_0=0$, namely from the harmonically trapped state, the original droplet gets depleted, with a gradually increasing density dip being imprinted around its core due to the finite and progressively higher value of $V_0$.
 This depletion leads to the segregation of the stationary configuration into two fragments whose separation increases for larger $V_0$ [see Fig.\ref{fig:ground_state}(d)-(f)].
-This deformed configuration, is found to be unstable for all values of $V_0$ [Fig. \ref{fig:spectra}(e)-(g)].
+This deformed configuration, is found to be unstable for all considered non-negligible values of $V_0$ [see e.g. Fig.~\ref{fig:spectra}(e)-(g)] which alter the original droplet structure.
 The maximum growth rate of the ensuing instability corresponds to $\omega_I=0.044$ occurring at $V_0=0.124$ e.g. for $\sigma=0.5$.
 The relevant real vs imaginary BdG spectrum is presented in Fig. \ref{fig:spectra}(f) where the imaginary eigenfrequency pair can be seen.
 However, as segregation progresses, the relevant eigenfrequencies acquire $\omega_I\sim \mathcal{O}(10^{-4})$ [Fig. \ref{fig:spectra}(g)] asymptotically tending to two fairly separated stable individual droplets (see also the discussion below).

 Among the modes that appear in the relevant real part of the BdG spectrum as a function of $V_0$ (not shown for brevity) it is $\omega^{(1)}_R$ that is associated, via its eigenvector, with a symmetry breaking of the deformed droplet-like structure that leads to particle imbalanced entities.
 To showcase the aforementioned stability analysis findings, in Fig.~\ref{fig:spectra}(h), (i) we monitor the dynamical evolution of a perturbed configuration.
 The perturbation consists of adding the relevant eigenvector to the stationary solution.
 Dynamical destabilization of the initial depleted configuration, when perturbed with the eigenvector corresponding to the maximal growth rate, manifests itself at early times through a dramatic particle redistribution.
 This leads to a single excited droplet-like entity moving towards the trap edge [Fig.~\ref{fig:spectra}(h)].
 However, for fairly separated fragments, instability leads into two counterpropagating particle imbalanced droplet-like waveforms [Fig.~\ref{fig:spectra}(i)].
 Similar mass transfer mechanisms among two colliding 1D droplets have been seen in Refs.~\cite{astrakharchik2018dynamics,katsimiga2023interactions}.